Macartney-Christopher/5-Axis-Camera-Position-Control/README.md

 ## Setup
 1. Plug the power cable to an outlet
-2. Plug the Xbox controller and the USB cable to your computer.
+2. Plug the Xbox controller and the USB cable to your computer
-3. Run the executable file.
+3. Run the executable file
 4. Enjoy!

 ## Installation